anfe67/EUROBIS-QC/dbworks/README_DBWORKS.md

 Installation instruction to install the pymssql pre-requisite package FreeTDS on ubuntu can be found here: https://pymssql.readthedocs.io/en/dev/intro.html

-This is an example of a configuration file for this project:
+This is an example of a configuration file for this project, where all variables have been enclosed in "<>":
 ```
 [SQLITEDB]
 databaseFile = database/EUROBIS_QC_LOOKUP_DB.db